-I am a T-shirt winning photographer who loves the experience of being in unpaved, unpeopled, and natural places and making images that I hope suggest the beauty of the places and the experience of being there.
+I am a T-shirt winning photographer who loves the experience of being in unpaved, unpeopled, and natural places and making images that I hope suggest the beauty of the places and, importantly, the experience of being there.
 Many of these places are quite close to home, Sonoma and Mendocino Counties, some not so much.

 I believe the places I hold as important and sacred, natural places, are threatened by many forces and trends and I hope my photographs may serve as a gentle reminder of what we have to lose: My Inspiration.